Uko/Vidi/Vidi.package/VEntity.class/README.md

-A common superclass for Vidi metamodels of entities
+I am a common superclass for Vidi metamodels of entities